Generalizing GNNs with Tokenized Mixture of Experts: Problem Formulation and Analysis

-Section~\ref{sec:H1_main_th} revealed a fundamental bottleneck of static GNN inference under frozen deployment: when a \emph{single frozen message-passing rule} must balance competing objectives across heterogeneous environments, all inputs share the same global reliance pattern, inducing an irreducible worst-environment floor under a uniform stability budget.
-This is not an artifact of the witness family; it reflects the rigidity of applying one computation rule everywhere.
-Instance-conditional computation (ICC) relaxes this rigidity by routing inputs to different \emph{effective message-passing mechanisms}, expanding the mechanism family available at deployment.
-However, ICC also introduces a new fragility pathway: routing decisions can drift under distribution shifts and admissible perturbations, compounding downstream errors.
-This subsection formalizes ICC and isolates the levers governing OOD risk and stability.
+Section~\ref{sec:H1_main_th} showed that a single frozen rule must share one global reliance pattern, producing a positive worst-environment floor under a Lipschitz stability constraint.
+Instance-conditional computation (ICC) relaxes this rigidity by routing inputs to different \emph{effective message-passing mechanisms}, expanding the mechanism family available at deployment; the cost is a new stability pathway, since routing decisions can drift under distribution shifts or admissible perturbations.